 Responding to your concerns:

-The Diocese of Westminster Safeguarding Team are available Monday to Friday 9 am – 5 pm and can be contacted via the following ways:
+The Diocese of Westminster Safeguarding Team is available Monday to Friday 9 am – 5 pm and can be contacted via:

 Email: Direct any concerns via email to the main inbox: firstname.lastname@example.org

-Phone: You can also report your concerns via phone to one of our two safeguarding officers, Sarah Robinson or Rebecca Williams.
+Phone: You can also report your concerns via phone to one of our two safeguarding officer, Rebecca Williams.

 Safeguarding Officer - Rebecca Williams: